jwodder/query-issues/README.md

 or more open issues are queried in batches to get paginated lists of their open issues.

+If an `-o <path>`/`--outfile <path>` option is given on the command line, all fetched issue information is dumped to `<path>` as JSON Lines at end of execution.

-Outputs the number of repositories fetched (including how many had open issues), the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.
+Outputs to stderr the number of repositories fetched (including how many had open issues), the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.

 `orgs-with-issues`
 ------------------

-    cargo run [--release] -p orgs-with-issues <owner> ...
+    cargo run [--release] -p orgs-with-issues -- [<options>] <owner> ...

 Performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line; for each repository, the